-Your application will undergo a detailed review by an officer who will assess the information and documentation you have provided, and determine if an interview is necessary.
-If an interview is required, you will receive a letter specifying the date, time and place for the interview.
+Your application will undergo a detailed review by an officer.
+The officer will consider all the information and documentation you have provided, and will assess it and will decide if an interview is necessary.
+If so, you will be informed of the interview date, time and place.

-If your application is refused, any original documents, including your passport (if submitted with your application), will be returned to you with an explanation of why your application was refused.
+If your application is refused, any original documents, including your passport if submitted with your application, will be returned to you with an explanation of why your application was refused.

-Note: If an officer suspects that you have submitted fraudulent documents, they will not be returned to you.
+■ Note: If we suspect that fraudulent documents were submitted, they will not be returned.

-If your application is approved, any identity documents, including your passport (if submitted with your application), will be returned to you with a letter of introduction confirming the approval.
-The letter of introduction is not a study permit but should be presented at the Port of entry upon arrival in Canada.
+If your application is approved, any original documents, including your passport if submitted with your application, will be returned to you with the requested visa.